 Thus, by default, the proxy server feature of changing an IP address produces a layer of security.
 Furthermore, proxies can also integrate as web filters or firewalls with anti-detect browsers.
 This allows them to act as foundations upon which even more layers of security are added.

 Importantly, proxies also come in different variations, such as a forward proxy and a reverse proxy.
-They both feature considerably different attributes, hence we recommend seeing this article which goes into great detail on the differences between a forward proxy and a reverse proxy.
+They both feature considerably different attributes, hence we recommend seeing this article to get more information about Reverse proxies vs regular Proxies.

 Now, as briefly discussed initially, since a proxy server provides a plethora of other benefits beyond safety, let’s quickly examine them below.